 Kearsarge Pass Trail

 Beginning at the end of Onion Valley Road, the Kearsarge Pass Trail travels through the John Muir Wilderness.
 The trail climbs through forest and alpine tundra and past several lakes, including Little Pothole, Gilbert, and Flower Lakes.
-It is 4 miles to the top of 11,700-foot Kearsarge Pass.
+It is 5 miles to the top of 11,700-foot Kearsarge Pass.
 Beyond the pass, the trail continues into Kings Canyon National Park, where it joins the John Muir Trail near Bullfrog Lake.
-From the trailhead at Onion Valley to the John Muir Trail junction is 6.5 miles.

-Common Destinations: Kearsarge Pass, Kearsarge Lake, John Muir Trail
+Common Destinations: Kearsarge Pass, Kearsarge Lake, John Muir Trail, Pacific Crest Trail

 Download area map for trail names